 solicitation on campus by any other bookstore or retailer, or sponsored vendor through a university-recognized organization, is expressly prohibited if it involves the sale of items found for sale at the University Bookstore;

 apparel offered for sale by a university-recognized organization must meet specific requirements prior to approval from Auxiliary Services.
-Requirements are available for review from Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.
-Student groups wishing to sell apparel must meet with Student Involvement @LBJSC or the director of the Round Rock Campus, or designee, at least 10 university days prior to obtaining approval;
+Student groups wishing to sell apparel must meet with Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee, at least 10 university days prior to obtaining approval;

 the Alumni Affairs credit card solicitation on campus is an approved activity of the Texas State Alumni Association.
 No other credit card solicitations will be approved to solicit on campus, regardless of sponsorship;

-solicitation may not be approved for designated dates provided by Student Involvement @LBJSC or the director of the Round Rock Campus, or designee (e.g. university-wide special events).
+solicitation may not be approved for specific designated dates provided by Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee (e.g., university-wide special events).

 registered student organizations are prohibited from co-sponsoring solicitation with non-university entities;

-university departments and chartered student organizations are eligible to co-sponsor solicitation with non-university entities with prior approval from Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.
+university departments and chartered student organizations are eligible to co-sponsor solicitation with non-university entities with prior approval from Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee.
 A completed Vendor Agreement Form must be submitted at least 10 university days prior to the first day of the scheduled event; and

 a staff member of the department or member of the chartered student organization must remain with the non-university entity for the entire duration of the co-sponsorship on campus.
 On the San Marcos Campus, Market Days will be designated for at least two one-day periods each long-term semester for the activities authorized under this policy with time, place, and manner of non-university entities.
-The activities must be conducted in compliance with State law, Texas State University System (TSUS) Board of Regents’ Rules, and university policies and procedures.
+The activities must be conducted in compliance with state law, TSUS Board of Regents’ Rules and Regulations, and university policies and procedures.
 Texas State shall charge to non-university entities, an appropriate fee for the privilege of conducting such activities.
 All university profits raised via Market Days will be allocated to student organizations via Student Involvement @LBJSC.